|Nutrition Facts (per serving)|

 Layer another 1/3 of the batter.
 Sprinkle with remaining nut mixture and top with remaining batter.

 Bake for 1 hour or until a cake tester or toothpick comes out clean when inserted in the center of the cake.

 Cool the cake completely on a wire rack before removing it from the pan.

 Before serving, drizzle the cake with a vanilla icing or caramel glaze.
 Or serve slices of the cake with a dessert sauce or whipped cream if desired.

 Easy Vanilla Icing

-Combine 1 cup of confectioners' sugar with 1 to 2 tablespoons of hot water or milk and 1/2 teaspoon of vanilla extract.
+Combine one cup confectioners' sugar with one to two tablespoons of hot water or milk and 1/2 teaspoon of vanilla extract.
 Mix until smooth.
 Thin with more milk or hot water or thicken with more confectioners' sugar to get a consistency that can easily be drizzled onto the cake.